tkw1536/ggman/README.md

 If you do not trust pre-built binaries you can build `ggman` from source.
 You need [`go`](https://golang.org) (version `1.21` or newer) along with `make` installed on your machine.
-After cloning this repository, you can simply type `make install` to have ggman installed automatically
+After cloning this repository, you can simply type `make install` to have ggman installed automatically.

 #### Optional Dependencies